top of page

 𝐁𝐨𝐨𝐬𝐭 𝐌𝐢𝐜𝐫𝐨𝐛𝐢𝐚𝐥 𝐁𝐢𝐨𝐝𝐢𝐯𝐞𝐫𝐬𝐢𝐭𝐲 and 𝐂𝐫𝐨𝐩 𝐈𝐦𝐦𝐮𝐧𝐢𝐭𝐲

-A healthy soil ecosystem, enriched by biofertilizers, strengthens crop immunity against pathogens, reducing the need for chemical pesticides.
+A healthy soil ecosystem, enriched by organic soil conditioners, strengthens crop immunity against pathogens, reducing the need for chemical pesticides.

 Studies by the Indian Council of Agricultural Research (ICAR) and FAO have demonstrated the profound impact biofertilizers have on soil and crop health: